shutter-network/shutter-dao-website/README.md

 The website is built with the static site generator Gatsby.

-Please make relevant changes to the .env files.
+Copy the contents of `.env.example` to `.env.development` or `.env.production` file and make the necessary adjustments.

 ## Dependencies

 Requirements:
-- Node v12
+- Node v18
 - Yarn v1

 Install dependencies: